ngrok/ngrok-docs/docs/integrations/okta/sso-oidc.md

 - **Use Okta security policies, MFA authenticators** — including Okta Verify,  FastPass, and FIDO2 — **and ThreatInsights to control access to ngrok tunnels**.
 - **Use Okta's Dashboard to facilitate access to ngrok apps**.

+## Supported Features

+The ngrok integration with Okta supports:

+- **SP-Initiated SSO**: In this mode, users access ngrok edges and tunnels and are redirected to Okta for authentication.
+- **IDP-Initiated SSO**: In this mode, users can access ngrok edges and tunnel straight from the Okta Dashboard.

 ## Requirements

 To configure ngrok tunnels with Okta, you must have: